vertica/client-application-examples/ADO.NET/README.md

 ## Build and run the ADO.NET sample app

-1. Modify the `app.config` connection string and query as needed (note that `app.config` is copied to the build directory as `AdoDotNetSampleApp.dll.config` during the build)
+1. Modify the `app.config` connection string and query as needed (note that `app.config` is copied to the build directory as `SampleApp.dll.config` during the build)
 2. Build the application:
 ```sh
 dotnet build